Blackrock, Dublin: Local government

 The districts of Blackrock, Monkstown and Booterstown were joined to form a single township under the Blackrock Township Act 1863.
 Under the Local Government (Ireland) Act 1898, this became an urban district in 1899.
 The urban district of Blackrock was abolished in 1930, with its area becoming part of the borough of Dún Laoghaire.
 The borough was abolished in 1994, on the establishment of the county of Dún Laoghaire–Rathdown.
 Blackrock is a local electoral area that elects six councillors to Dún Laoghaire–Rathdown County Council.

-Blackrock today

 Features

+Blackrock Town Hall, Library and Technical Institute

+The Blackrock Town Hall, Library and Technical Institute is a complex of buildings in Main Street.
+Blackrock Town Hall was completed in 1865 while the Carnegie Library and the Technical Institute were built in 1905.
+The site for the Technical Institute was presented to the Town Commissioners by a resident, William Field MP, in 1898.